Regenerative-Farming-Ecosystem-Event_8.jpg

 Join us in the Wilson Arms, a moveable pub built by farmer Luke Wilson, for informal conversations on the future of farming systems, land use and rural culture.

-Child is the Land – Education & Culture
+Child is the Land – Regenerative Education & the Future of Food Culture

 Nature walks